-I. INTRODUCTION
+I. Introduction

 A long-term research goal is the development of mobile robots assisting users in domestic environments.
-Helping elderly people to live independently for as long as possible by supporting them in their daily routine and increasing their quality of life could become a major challenge in modern society.
-Mobile robots can add an additional benefit to the solution of this challenge by providing services that cannot be done by human care-givers - either due to time or cost restrictions.
+Helping elderly people to live independently for as long as possible by supporting them in their daily routine and increasing their quality of life is one of the major challenges in modern health care.
+Mobile robots can add additional benefits to the solution of this challenge by providing services that cannot be done by human care-givers - either due to time or cost restrictions.
 To provide these user-centered services, the robot needs to be aware of the user's position in the apartment.
 While a lot of current research projects focus on the detection and tracking of pedestrians, fewer works put an emphasis on people tracking in home environments.
-Yet, home environments introduce new challenges like partial occlusions, various poses of the user, and limited computational resources of the mobile platform that are worth exploring [1].
-Additionally, most data sets used in former works cover pedestrians in outdoor scenarios or only contain images of static indoor cameras.
-Only a few public indoor data sets exist that are captured by a mobile robot and provide multimodal sensor cues, like images and range data [2].
-While the data set of [2] is very large and contains various sensor modalities, it does not contain a global robot position with uncertainties and labeled person IDs which are both useful to evaluate tracking algorithms for mobile robots.
+Yet, home environments introduce new challenges like various poses of the user, partial occlusions, and limited computational resources of the mobile platform that are worth exploring [1].
+In addition, most data sets used in former works cover pedestrians in outdoor scenarios or only contain images of static indoor cameras.
+Only a few public indoor data sets exist that are captured by a mobile robot and provide multi-modal sensor cues, like images and range data [2].
+While the data set of [2] is very large and contains various sensor modalities, it does not provide a global robot position with uncertainties and labeled person IDs which are both useful to evaluate tracking algorithms for mobile robots (Sec.
+III-B).

-Therefore, in this paper, we present an indoor data set recorded on our mobile robot platform containing data of multiple sensors - fisheye images, 3D range data (Kinect sensor), and 2D range data (laser range finder) - and additional data of the mobile robot.
+Therefore, in this paper, we present an indoor data set recorded on our mobile robot platform containing data of multiple sensors - rectified fisheye images, depth data (Kinect sensor), and 2D range data (laser range finder) - and additional data of the mobile robot.
 Furthermore, as a main contribution of this paper, we present a people tracking system that fuses detections of multiple asynchronously working detection modules while respecting the uncertainties of the different sensor cues and the pose of the robot.
 We evaluate the usefulness of different detection methods on the data sets by comparing the tracking capabilities of the system using different combinations of input cues.
-A practical solution of the tracking system, running in real-time on the robot's hardware (the robot and its architecture is described in [1]), does not include all modules and applies a trade-off between detection rate and computational performance to allow for user interaction while keeping enough CPU time for other required modules of the robot, e.g. localization and path planning.
+A practical solution of the tracking system, running in real-time on the robot's hardware, does not include all modules and applies a trade-off between detection rate and computational performance while keeping enough CPU time for other required modules of the robot, e.g. user-dialog, localization, and path planning (the robot and its architecture are described in [1]).
 As performance is not totally satisfying in all scenarios, we show which state-of-the-art detection methods would improve the tracking on the robot the most.

-1This work has received funding from the Federal State of Thuringia and the European Social Fund (OP 2007-2013) under grant agreement N501/2009 to the project SERROGA (project number 2011FGR0107).
-All authors are with Neuroinformatics and Cognitive Robotics Lab, Ilmenau University of Technology, 98684 Ilmenau, Germany michael.volkhardt@tu-ilmenau.de
+This work has received funding from the Federal State of Thuringia and the European Social Fund (OP 2007-2013) under grant agreement N501/2009 to the project SERROGA (project number 2011FGR0107).

 The remainder of this paper is organized as follows: Section II summarizes related work in the research area.
 Section III presents our tracking system.
 Section IV describes the data sets used for evaluation and the results of our experiments.
 Sec.
-V summarizes our contribution and gives an outlook.
+V summarizes our contribution and gives an outlook on future work.